-If the School or the parents consider that the child's needs are severe and meet the LEA criteria for formal assessment, the school will follow the SEND Support Pathway Plan, as laid out by Surrey County Council, and is committed to providing the appropriate support and resources in order to meet the recommendations made for a child with an EHCP.

-Where it is found that a child's needs are such that Surrey County Council agree to fund a 1-1 Learning Support Assistant (LSA), the School will make every effort to employ an assistant for the hours indicated.
-If there is a discrepancy between the level of funding from the Council and the cost in salary of the LSA, parents will be asked to fund the difference, consistent with parents paying for other forms of 1-1 SEN support.
-Parents will be advised of projected costs before making commitments, and will be billed in arrears via the termly School bill.
-The School will meet the cost of ancillary costs of the LSA, including pension contributions and National Insurance contributions.
+If the School or the parents consider that the child's needs are complex and meet the LEA criteria for formal assessment, the school will follow the Surrey SEND Graduated Response approach as laid out by Surrey County Council.
+Longacre is committed to providing the appropriate support and resources in order to meet the recommendations made for a child with an EHCP.
+Where it is found that a child's needs are such that Surrey County Council agree to award the child an EHCP, the total cost of a 1:1 Learning Support Assistant over and above the amount of any funding that is received, will be met by the child's parents.
+Where a Learning Support Assistant (LSA) is required, the School will make every effort to employ an LSA for the hours indicated.
+If the school feels that it is necessary for a child with an EHCP to have more hours of support than stipulated on the EHCP, this will be agreed with parents and parents will be liable for the costs associated with employing an LSA for these additional hours.
+Parents will be advised of projected costs before making commitments.
 The School will have final say over which staff will fulfil the LSA roles, but will liaise carefully with parents on a matter which is of utmost importance to children's outcomes.